-For many users, the ability to customize the social icons is the stand-out feature of this cool social sharing WordPress plugin.
+The ability to customize the social icons is the stand-out feature of this cool social sharing WordPress plugin for many users.

 For this purpose, we need a page builder plugin.
 And what better page builder than Thrive Architect, which is also one of the most popular WordPress drag and drop landing page builders.

 There are 42 power-packed elements included in Thrive Architect that help you create feature-packed landing pages and attractive blog posts.

 The emphasis is on usability and to speed up your landing page creation, there are 330+ templates included.
 All you need to do is pop in the content and you are done.
 Read my complete Thrive Architect review.

 However, Thrive Architect does not have a free version.
 If you’re looking for a free page builder, you can check out Elementor, the most popular page builder plugin for WordPress.

 If your website traffic includes the European region, then making it GDPR compliant is a must.
 There are many cookie notice plugins, but few offer the simplicity as the Cookie Notice for GDPR & CCPA plugin.
 It displays your cookie notice in a no-frills manner and requires no further action on the part of the user.
 Even though it lacks the advanced features of some other plugins, it is quite effective at simply displaying the cookie notice to visitors.

 13. Yoast Duplicate Post

 As bloggers and content creators, we need to update our content regularly.
 And this includes the design of our posts and pages as well, not just the text.
 But would you want your readers to look at the page get updated in real-time as you make the changes in the backend?
 Probably not, since it looks unprofessional.